 Sachets are great to not only keep clothes and linens smelling wonderful, they also can deter bugs and mice, depending on their scent.
 For the cottage in Maine, which is closed up for the winter, after doing a little research I decided to make my sachets with rosemary and clove, 2 of my favorite scents, and they are supposed to be 2 great herbs to use to discourage any unwanted creepy crawlies.

 Why re-invent the wheel?
+Buying pre-made organza bags was super easy and not expensive, not to mention time saving!
 These were the perfect fabric to release the odor of the herbs through, and they’ll be in the back of drawers… I didn’t need any sort of fancy fabric for that, I wouldn’t see them once they were in place anyway!
 So I saved myself the time and effort of sewing them.